FLuID: Mitigating Stragglers in Federated Learning using Invariant Dropout: Conclusions

 \section{Conclusions}

 Due to rapid technological advancements and device variability in handheld devices, system heterogeneity is prevalent in federated learning.
 Straggler devices, which exhibit low computational performance, act as the bottleneck.
-In this paper, we address these issues by introducing a technique called Invariant Dropout.
+In this paper, we address these issues by introducing a novel dropout technique called Invariant Dropout.
 Invariant Dropout dynamically creates customized sub-models that include only the neurons exhibiting significant changes above a certain threshold.
-This approach effectively mitigates the performance overheads caused by stragglers while also achieving a higher accuracy compared to the state-of-the-art technique, Ordered Dropout.
+We build a framework, \fluid, which adapts to changes in stragglers as runtime conditions shift. \fluid effectively mitigates the performance overheads caused by stragglers while also achieving a higher accuracy compared to state-of-the-art techniques.